How to Verify a Quantum Computation

-Thus the soundness parameter is the same for both protocols.
-Furthermore, clearly the completeness parameter is unchanged.
-From now on, we therefore focus on establishing the soundness parameter for Interactive Proof System~\ref{prot:interactive-proof-EPR}.
+Since each transformation above preserves the soundness, and since the completeness parameter is unchanged, from now on, we can focus on establishing the soundness parameter for \expref{Interactive Proof System}{prot:interactive-proof-EPR}.

-\begin{proof-system} { Verifiable quantum computation with trusted auxiliary states- EPR version} Let $\mathcal{C}$ be given as an $n$-qubit quantum circuit in the universal gateset $\xgate, \zgate, \cnot, \hgate, \rgate$. \begin{enumerate} \item The verifier prepares $\ket{\Phi^+}^{\otimes n}$ and sends half of each pair to the prover.
+\begin{proof-system} { Verifiable quantum computation with trusted auxiliary states- EPR version} Let $\mathcal{C}$ be given as an $n$-qubit quantum circuit in the universal set of gates $\xgate, \zgate, \cnot, \hgate, \rgate$. \begin{enumerate} \item The verifier prepares $\ket{\Phi^+}^{\otimes n}$ and sends half of each pair to the prover.
 These registers are identified with the \emph{input} registers. \item For each auxiliary qubit required in the $\hgate$- and $\rgate$-gate gadgets, the verifier prepares $\ket{\Phi^+}$ and sends half of each pair to the prover. \item The prover executes the gate gadgets.
 The verifier records the classical communication and responds with random classical bits (when required). \item The prover returns a single bit of output,~$c$ to the verifier. \item The verifier randomly chooses to execute one of the following three runs (but does not inform the prover of this choice).

 \begin{enumerate}[label=\Alph*.] \item \textbf{Computation Run} \begin{enumerate}[label*=\arabic*.] \item Measure the remaining input register halves in the computational basis.
 Take the initial $\xgate$-encryption key to be the measurement outcomes (set the $\zgate$-key to 0). \item For each gate $G$ in $\cC$: perform the key updates for the $\xgate, \zgate$ , $\cnot$ and $\hgate$ gates.
-For the $\rgate$ gadget, taking into account the classical message received and sent in Step~\ref{step:gates-EPR-protocol}, perform the measurement and key update rules for the $\tgate$-gadget (Figure~\ref{fig:R-gate-EPR-computation}). \item $V$ decrypts the output bit~$c$; let the result be~$c_{\text{comp}}$. $V$ accepts if~$c_{\text{comp}}=0$; otherwise reject. \end{enumerate}
+For the $\rgate$ gadget, taking into account the classical messages received and sent in \expref{Step}{step:gates-EPR-protocol-execute}, perform the measurement and key update rules for the $\tgate$-gadget (\expref{Figure}{fig:R-gate-EPR-computation}). \item $V$ decrypts the output bit~$c$; let the result be~$c_{\text{comp}}$. $V$ accepts if~$c_{\text{comp}}=0$; otherwise reject. \end{enumerate}